share/sharedb/README.md

 have.

 You can submit operations (edit documents) and subscribe to documents.
-Subscribing gives you a stream of all operations applied to theh given document.
+Subscribing gives you a stream of all operations applied to the given document.
 You can also make queries, which give you a feed of changes in the result set while the query is open.